fieldsend/multiobjective_data_structures/README.md

   <code>Experiments.dtlzExperiments()</code>

 <p>Will run each data structure in the package 30 times on each of DTLZ1 and DTLZ2 using a (1+1)--ES for 200,000 generations, for 2, 3, 5 and 10 objective dimensions, and write out timings results to file for each combination.
-Note the performance of some data structures serious degrades as the archive size and/or number of objectives increases, so unless you have cycles to burn you might not want to run all combinations(!).</p>
+Note the performance of some data structures seriously degrades as the archive size and/or number of objectives increases, so unless you have cycles to burn you might not want to run all combinations(!).</p>

   <code>Experiments.simulationExperiments()</code>

 <p>Will run each data structure in the package on each the file generated from the analytical generator.
-Note that you will want therefore to generate these files first -- matlab files are provided in the repository for this.
+Note that you will want therefore to generate these files first -- matlab files containing functions for this are alos provided in the repository.
 Files generated should be named </p>

   <code>GECCO2020_analytical_fold_" + fold + "\_objectives\_" + numberOfObjectives + "\_c\_" + c + "\_d\_" + d + "\_Nd\_"+ nd +".txt"</code>